Questions? Here are some answers to the things we get asked most about Clearing.

 If you don’t fall into one of the above categories, get in touch, and we’ll do our best to help find the course for you.

-Clearing opens for 2021 entry.
-If you know your results, you can contact us on or after this date to see if we can make you an offer.
+Clearing is now open for 2021 entry.
+You can contact us now to see if we can make you an offer.

 A level results announced, and we open our Clearing Hotline.
 Once you receive your results, you’ll be able to access Clearing.